GOP lawmaker asked whether vaccines have ‘tracking devices.’ He insists he was trying to debunk ‘wild’ claims.

 “This is not following the science,” Wagner then said.

-Then, about two weeks ago, he argued that “vaccinations should never be required to access government services and government must never discriminate against its citizens.”
+Then, about two weeks ago, he argued that “vaccinations should never be required to access government services, and government must never discriminate against its citizens.”

-Wagner, though, has expressed his support for the vaccine and got a Johnson & Johnson shot from Chau earlier this month.
+Wagner, though, has expressed his support for the vaccines and got a Johnson & Johnson shot from Chau earlier this month.
 Wagner tweeted a picture of it, thanking Chau for the “quick and painless” experience.

 Tuesday’s meeting was marked by a wave of protesters who flocked to the room to object to vaccines and mask rules.
 The group also protested the idea of vaccine passports, the Voice of OC reported.